 Often described as being like a bulldog in shape, the Holland Lop also shares some attitude characteristics with the famous dog breed.
 Don’t let their petite size fool you; when irritated, they will often bully their way through whatever happens to lie in front of them.
 Thankfully, their miniature stature often keeps them from being able to do any real harm to much of anything besides an unfortunately placed electrical cable.

-5. Netherland Dwarves
+5. Netherland Dwarfs

 What in some situations can be seen as a fearless, courageous attitude for the Netherland Dwarf can just as easily turn to being hostile and mettlesome given the wrong set of circumstances.
 Somewhat humorously, your authors have seen this aggressive behavior firsthand: Upon meeting a Netherland Dwarf named Lady Grey for the first time, our Flemish Giant rabbit was boxed lightly about the ears and ran out of the room they were introduced in.
 While neither rabbit was hurt, our Giant did seem mightily confused!

-What’s more, Netherland Dwarves have a reputation for spunky behavior like this.
+What’s more, Netherland Dwarfs have a reputation for spunky behavior like this.
 Some rabbit owners find this endearing, as they also have almost no ability at all to back it up with their sub-3-pound bodies.

 What Causes Aggression in Rabbits?